robdcampbell/nasaDaily/README.md

 Create a .env file in the root project directory, and insert a generated NASA API key as follows:
 REACT_APP_NASA_KEY=exampleGeneratedAPI

+Once .env file is created with the API Key, return to the project directory and run:
 `npm start`

 ### Important note if deploying to netlify: